 To print this manual, right click your mouse and choose "Print".
 Printing the manual material found at this website for long-term use is not advisable.
-Department Policy material is updated periodically, and it is the responsibility of the users to check and make sure that the policy they are researching or applying has the correct effective date for their circumstances.
+Department Policy material is updated periodically and it is the responsibility of the users to check that the policy they are researching or applying has the correct effective date for their circumstances.

 09/23/2022